ADFD/adfd/README.md

 Javascript solution but easiest to implement.

-BBCode tag `redirect? (only usable by members with special permissions) that adds redirect directly in the post.
+BBCode tag `redirect` (only usable by members with special permissions) that adds redirect directly in the post.
 Example:

     [redirect]http://www.google.com/[/redirect]